What is STUDIO FIRST?

 - Essay (500-words)

 - Describe your interest in the program.
-We would like you to use this opportunity to tell us about yourself, and why you have an interest in an architectural education.
+Tell us about yourself and why you have an interest in pursuing an architectural education.

-- Please include a resume or CV, which includes your professional, academic and extra-curricular achievements.
-Also include honours, awards, registrations, and all relevant achievements.
+- Please include a resume or CV that lists professional, academic, and extra-curricular achievements.
+Include honours, awards, registrations, and all relevant accomplishments.

 - One image

-- Please include one recent visual representation of your work that showcases your aptitude for a studio based design program.
-This can be of any medium, as long as it’s an original piece, no larger than 11×17.
-E.g. a drawing, a painting, an etching, photography, an image produced through a digital program, a photograph of a 3D object that you’ve built, etc.
+- Please include one recent visual representation of your work that showcases your aptitude for a studio-based design program.
+The image can be of any medium, as long as it’s an original piece, no larger than 11″×17″.
+Examples include drawing, painting, etching, photography, an image produced through a digital program, a photograph of a 3D object that you’ve built, or other work.

 $2960 + HST (includes some studio supplies, and access to computer software).